SmartGuyy/Projet4_Expert_DevOps/README.md

 --> clone github.io repository WITH SSH
 --> verify that account executed by gitlab-runner can add new files, commit and push them to this repository without username/password
---> modify Pelican configuration file so output path is your gitlab.io local repository --> create .gitlab-ci.yml so it "mv -fn" content of /srv/blog/public directory (or whatever path to your Pelican local repository) to your gitlab.io repository, then "make publish", "cd" to Github repository, "git add.", "git commit -m "your message"" and "git push -u".
+--> modify Pelican configuration file so output path is your gitlab.io local repository --> create .gitlab-ci.yml with following commands :
+- "rsync -a -r" content of /srv/blog/public directory (or whatever path to your Pelican local repository) to your gitlab.io local repository
+- "make publish"
+- "cd" to Github.io local repository,
+- "git add."
+- "git commit -m "your message""
+- "git push -u".

+--> Now write articles from Gitlab on your Pelican's repository and it will be automatically updated on your github.io static website at each commit.

 Sources :